-Super cute soapstone animal figurines from Peru.
-All animals are made by a large family who have turned soapstone carving into an art.
-Every animal is unique and a true piece of art.
+Super nice soapstone animal figures from Peru.
+All animals are made by a large family who have turned soapstone into an art.
+Each animal is unique and a true piece of art.

 History of soapstone sculptures

-The oldest soapstone sculptures date more than 3.000 years back from China.
-It was here that the first soapstone crafts were made.
-The Ming dynasty was the highlight of it and lasted from 1368 to 1644.
-From China, the art of soapstone carving spread across Europe, Africa and the Middle East.
-The ancient Greeks used soapstone for stamps, the Vikings made jewellery from it and in Zimbabwe a real sculptural culture arose.
-From the 17th century onwards, Europeans also began to work on soapstone art.
+The oldest soapstone sculptures date from China more than 3,000 years ago.
+This is where the first crafts in soapstone processing arose.
+The Ming Dynasty was the peak of this, lasting from 1368 to 1644.
+From China, the art of soapstone working spread across Europe, Africa and the Middle East.
+The ancient Greeks, for example, used soapstone for stamps, the Vikings made jewelry from it and a genuine sculpture culture developed in Zimbabwe.
+From the 17th century, Europeans also started to work on soapstone art.

 What is soapstone?

 Soapstone is a mineral known as talc or steatite.
-It is very soft and is used as talcum powder, chalk or as a filler.
+It is very soft and is used as a talcum powder, chalk or as a filler.
 The solid form suitable for sculpture is called soapstone.
-A polished stone feels a little greasy and derives its name from it.
-A property that protects the works of art excellently against the influence of moisture.
+A polished stone feels a bit greasy and is therefore sometimes referred to as soapstone.
+A property that protects the art pieces very well against the influence of moisture.